Sequences of well-distributed vertices on graphs and spectral bounds on optimal transport: Proofs

 \subsection{Proof of Theorem 2}

 \begin{proof} We recall that $AD^{-1}$ can be interpreted as the propagator of the random walk on the graph $G=(V,E)$.
 Moreover, we have

 and observe that $|1 - \lambda_k| \leq 1$.
-We proceed in a similar way as in \cite{stein} and interpret diffusion on the graph as one of many ways to transport mass.
-In particular, we will apply the elementary estimate to $v=(AD^{-1})^i\phi_k$,
+We proceed in a similar manner to \cite{stein} and interpret diffusion on the graph as one of many ways to transport mass.
+In particular, we will apply the elementary estimate to $v=((AD^{-1})^i\phi_k)^\pm$,